masogit/am-browser-doc/docs/features/builder/graph.md

 ### Preview

-After you input aggregation AQL, you can use Preview to get a query result.
+After you input an aggregation AQL, you can use Preview to get a query result.
 It should have some columns.

 > It is suggested to have the first column as the group by field and the second column as `count(*)` or `sum(<field name>)`.